-If any member of staff, including volunteers, is alleged to have;
+If any member of staff, including volunteers and supply staff, is alleged to have;

 - Behaved in a way that has harmed a child, or may have harmed a child;

-- Behaved towards a child or children in a way that indicates he or she would pose a risk of harm if they work regularly or closely with children
+- Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children or;

 The Designated Officer/Local Authority Designated Officer (LADO) should be contacted immediately (and certainly within one working day) by the case manager – head or chair of governors, on 01977 email@example.com